obalci-pardus/SecureFileImport/README.md

 ## Description

-This script ise for securely (checks using multiple anti-viruses before) transfer files from locally connected external media to a remote file server.
-It can reduces the possibility of transmitting malware to your internal (secure) network with files imported from external media.
+This script can securely transfer files from locally connected external media to a remote file server.
+It scans the files using multiple anti-viruses before the transfers.
+So that it can reduce the possibility of transmitting malware to your internal (secure) network from external media.

 ## Basic Capabilities